AdaCore/spark2014/lrm/source/packages.rst

 Initialization Refinement
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Every state abstraction designated as being initialized in the Initializes
+Every state abstraction specified as being initialized in the Initializes
 aspect of a package has to have all of its constituents initialized.
 This
 may be achieved by initialization within the package, by
 assumed pre-initialization (in the case of volatile state) or, for constituents